SudoDotDog/Markus/doc/api/getImage.md

 ### /b/:imageId

-> Get image with ImageId, if image is not exist, return black background 404 picture
+> Get an image with ImageId, if the image does not exist, return black background 404 picture
-> Normally, you can use this API with in image src attribute.
+> Normally, you can use this API within image src attribute.

 -   Method: GET
 -   Path: [Domain]/b/[ImageID]